Home

 Filet Mignon Recipe

-The King Of Steaks
+The King of Steaks

 Restaurant Beef Recipe

-Filet mignon : Tender, tender, tender.
+Filet Mignon : Tender, tender, tender.
 Expensive.
 Use this restaurant Filet Mignon Recipe to enhance the occasional extravagance you deserve!
 We all need to treat ourselves occasionally.
-The restaurant guests love the Blue Cheese Butter with their steak.
-It is what helps make this a famous restaurant recipe.

 What is filet mignon or tenderloin?

-Filet mignon is French for “thick slice dainty.”
-The words seem to be at odds with each other, but actually they aren’t when you think about it.
+The words seem to be at odds with each other, but actually they are not when you think about it.

 A filet mignon should be fairly thick.
 And even though it is thick, the meat remains easy to cut (tender or dainty).